RMF-Agent-Network/beblob-selfhosted/README.md

    - **Redirect URI:** Set this to the URL of your blog (e.g., `https://your-blog.com/`)
    - **Scopes:** `api` (Access the API on your behalf) and `read_user` (Read your personal information)
    - **Confidential:** Make sure the application is not set as confidential.
-3. Note the **Application ID** (e.g., for my setup it is `b1c714b657fd46e01e5bfcbd26a12d561b27494c252141e52e886baeb0b0df5a`).
+3. Note the **Application ID** (application id is not a secret!).
 You will need this along with the other configuration options in your widget.

 ## Configuration Options